As a sleep consultant, I speak a lot with my clients about the importance of incorporating meditation into their daily schedule.

 Whatsoever you’re engaged in, do only that.
 Give it your full attention.

 This process may not be easy for a solitary practitioner.
 Joining a meditation group or using a mindfulness app such as HeadSpace would be extremely helpful to establish this habit.
+There are also many useful and free online resources, such as this actionable guide to mindfulness.

 As your mind becomes passive during more and more moments throughout the day, your sleep will be affected as well.
 You will need less sleep since you will be wasting less energy and the passivity will also follow you to when you’re trying to fall asleep at night, and you will experience less thoughts interfering with sleep onset.